 - Decision Process: How does the company handle a purchasing decision?

-- Identify Pain: What need can you fulfil?
+- Identify Pain: What need can you fulfill?

-- Champion: Who can help you sell your product inside the company?
+- Champion: Who can help you sell your product or service inside the company?

 As GPCTBA/C&I focuses on gathering the largest amount of information related to your lead’s needs, MEDDIC focuses on gathering the largest amount of information about your lead’s purchasing process.

-MEDDIC prioritizes the evaluation of their purchasing process.
+MEDDIC prioritizes the evaluation of its purchasing process.
 The more you understand it, the better you can sell to them (regardless of what your solution might be).

 MEDDIC Pros and Cons

-When is MEDDIC the right choice for you?
+When is MEDDIC the right lead verification framework for you?

-- It’s a great way to fully understand a lead’s likelihood to buy.
+- It’s a great way to understand a lead’s likelihood to buy fully.